bluegreenci/bluegreenci.github.io/src/content/blog/001-getting-started.md

 git push
 ```

-Once pushed, BlueGreen will trigger a run.
+Pushing the file will trigger a BlueGreen run for the repository.

-## What to expect in the UI
+## Inspecting the run in the dashboard

-In the Projects dashboard, click the Workflows button of your project to see the list of runs.
-Click on the latest run to open the Run Details page, where you'll see your Queued / Running / Succeeded / Failed workflows:
+Open the Projects dashboard and select your project’s Workflows view to see recent runs.
+Selecting a run opens the Run Details page and displays status (Queued / Running / Succeeded / Failed):

 ![](/images/blog/001-getting-started/project-workflows.png)

-When selecting your run, you can see your workflow execution details: edges, dependencies:
+The Run Details view shows the execution graph and step dependencies:

 ![](/images/blog/001-getting-started/workflow-details.png)

-When selecting a step, you can see live logs streamed for the step, and stored logs for later inspection:
+Selecting an individual step reveals live-streamed logs and persisted logs for post-mortem analysis:

 ![](/images/blog/001-getting-started/step-details.png)

 ## Extending the example